LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Experiments

 \subsection{Text-conditioned molecule generation}

 In this section, we evaluated the trained LDMol's ability to generate molecules that agree with the given natural language conditions.
-We designed two scenarios: a benchmark study to see if the model can find the output that satisfies very long and specific conditions, and zero-shot text-to-molecule generation with unseen text conditions to see LDMol's generalization ability and the learned alignment between text and molecules.

-\textbf{Quantitative benchmark study.} We generated molecules with LDMol using the text captions in the ChEBI-20 test set and compared them with the ground truth.
-Here, we assume that the given description is long and detailed so that the ideal generative model can figure out the ground truth.
-On top of the training with molecule-text pairs from various sources, we additionally fine-tuned the model with the ChEBI-20 training set and 10,000 unlabeled molecules.
+First, we generated molecules with LDMol using the text captions in the ChEBI-20 test set and compared them with the ground truth.
 The metrics we've used are as follows: SMILES validity, BLEU score~\citep{bleu} and Levenshtein distance between two SMILES, Tanimoto similarity~\citep{tanimoto} between two SMILES with three different fingerprints (MACCS, RDK, Morgan), the exact match ratio, and Frechet ChemNet Distance (FCD)~\citep{fcd}.

-We note that since our diffusion model sampling starts from randomly sampled noise from a prior distribution, the output from deterministic DDIM sampling still has stochasticity.
-However, the performance difference was marginal between starting from random noise and starting from a fixed point (\emph{e.g.}, zero vector).
-Since the given condition is more specific and detailed than zero-shot case studies, we used the lower classifier-free guidance scale of 3.5.
+We tested different scales for the classifier-free guidance scale $\omega$ in the sampling process and found $\omega=2.5$ works best (See Section~\ref{appendix_cfg}).

-Table~\ref{table1} contains the performance of LDMol and other baselines for text-to-molecule generation on the ChEBI-20 test set.
-Including both transformer-based autoregressive models and diffusion-based models, LDMol outperformed the existing models in almost every metric.
-While one model showed similar validity to ours, it had a poor agreement with the ground truth compared to LDMol, with an exact match of 0.051.
-One thing to emphasize is that MolT5 uses the same text encoder with LDMol, yet there's a significant performance difference between the two models.
-We believe this is because our constructed latent space is much easier to align with the same textual information, compared to the token sequence used by transformer-based models.
+Table~\ref{table1} contains the performance of LDMol and other baselines for text-to-molecule generation on the ChEBI-20 and PCDes test set.
+Including both autoregressive models and diffusion-based models, LDMol outperformed the existing models in almost every metric.
+While few models showed higher validity than ours, they showed a lower agreement between the output and the ground truth, which we insist is a more important role of generative text-to-molecule models.
+Also, MolT5$_{large}$ uses the same text encoder as LDMol, yet there's a significant performance difference between the two models.
+We believe this is because our continuous and structure-aware latent space is much easier to learn and align with the same textual information, compared to the raw token sequence for transformer-based models.

-\textbf{Zero-shot case studies.} To demonstrate the generalization ability of LDMol, we analyzed the generated output with several hand-written text conditions.
-These input prompts were not contained in the training data and were relatively vague and high-level so that many different molecules could satisfy the condition.